-These sources consist of legitimate science.
+These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
 Legitimate science follows the scientific method, is unbiased and does not use emotional words.
 These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
+Some sources in this category may have a slight political bias, but adhere to scientific principles.
 See all Pro-Science sources.

 Factual Reporting: HIGH

 Founded in 2012 by John Entine, the Genetic Literacy Project is a non-profit that promotes public awareness and discussion of genetics, biotechnology, evolution, and science literacy.
 According to The Genetic Literacy Project (GLP) the goal, “through our website and outreach efforts, including the dissemination of educational materials, organizing public and private conferences and initiating briefings with regulators and government officials, is to prevent legislative overreach grounded in ideology rather than science, help in the creation of reasonable ethical and religious oversight of biotechnological innovation, and encourage cooperation among academic and industry researchers, all in an effort to promote the public interest..”

 Funded by / Ownership

 The GLP is part of the Science Literacy Project (SLP), a 501(c)(3) nonprofit.
 Funding and revenue are derived through donations and grants.
 They are transparent and list top donors for the 2018-2019 fiscal years as follows:

 - Charles Koch Foundation, Technology & Innovation Group: $68,500